CopernicaMarketingSoftware/Documentation/SMTPeter/sender-domains.md

 ## The "from" address

 For each sender domain we host the public DKIM keys in our DNS.
-We also have a copy of the private key so that we can add a DKIM signature to each mail that flows through the SMTPeter servers.
+We also have a copy of the private key on our servers so that we can add a DKIM signature to each mail that flows through the SMTPeter servers.

 To decide which keys to use, we extract the "from" address from all emails that we process.
-Only the emails for which you've set up a sender domain are signed.
+That's why it is important that you always use the same domain names in the from addresses of your emails.
+Only the emails for which you've set up a sender domain can be signed.

+## The tracking and bounce domains

+If you set up a sender domain you are asked to configure your tracking and bounce domains.
+These are the hostnames that we use to track clicks, opens and errors.
+The suggested defaults, "clicks.yourdomain.com" and "bounce.yourdomain.com" are for most users sufficient.

+But be aware that if you configure SMTPeter to track clicks, all hyperlinks in your emails are going to be rewritten to use the click domain.
+The default "clicks.yourdomain.com" might look like a tracking domain to your users (which is not that strange, given the fact that it actually _is_ a tracking domain).
+If you rather have urls that look more neutral (for example "specialoffers.yourdomain.com", or "www2.yourdomain.com") you can change the click domain in the sender domain configuration.

+The same applies to the bounce domain, although the bounce domain is less visible for the receivers of your email.
+It is only used for the envelope domain, and the envelope domain is normally not shown to users, unless they are going to inspect the original email source.